Towards chemical accuracy with shallow quantum circuits: A Clifford-based Hamiltonian engineering approach: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In conclusion, we have developed a Clifford Hamiltonian Engineering for Molecules (\ourmethod{}) approach for highly accurate molecular energy estimation with shallow quantum circuits.
-By designing Hamiltonian transformation $\ourmethodU{}$ that maximizes the energy gradient, \ourmethod{} remarkably alleviates the optimization difficulties associated with hardware-efficient ansatz.
+By designing Hamiltonian transformation $\ourmethodU{}$ that maximizes the energy gradient, \ourmethod{} remarkably alleviates the optimization difficulties associated with hardware-efficient ansatz without breaking the arbitrariness of the circuit topology.
 Based on the efficient algorithmic implementation, \ourmethod{} bears minimal classical computing overhead, with a computational complexity of $\mathcal{O}(N^2(N+p))$, and no additional quantum resources are needed.
 The numerical experimental results for a variety of molecular systems show that our approach scales well with both $N$ and $p$.
 In particular, we find \ourmethod{} reaches chemical accuracy for these molecules using quantum circuits with fewer than 30 two-qubit gates and linear qubit connectivity.
 This level of performance is unprecedented in the literature and highlights the potential of our method for practical applications in quantum computational chemistry.

 Looking forward, there are several avenues for further research and development.
 First, by designing a more sophisticated reward function $R$ and a better algorithm to match $x_h$ and $x_Q$, it is possible to further improve the performance of \ourmethod{}.
 Second, integrating \ourmethod{} with other optimization techniques and ansätze could lead to even more efficient and accurate quantum algorithms.
 Finally, the implementation of our Clifford Hamiltonian engineering approach on real quantum hardware would provide valuable insights into its performance and robustness in the presence of hardware noise.